mehmetalikaya-hub/PortfolioProject/README.md

 Project 3) Data Cleaning with SQL

-Main goal : Making data more useable, much more accurate and easy to understandable.
+Main goal : Making data more useable, much more accurate and easy to understand.

+<b> Functions that I used
-<b>* UPDATE
+* UPDATE
 * CREATE
 * CONVERT
 * JOIN